All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Hunk: He may be on the lean side, but he's definitely a hunk given his muscular build that would make any man jealous.
 The fact that he is often seen without a shirt highlights his powerful figure.
 In and out of universe, he is popular with women.

-- Ki Attacks: Capable of using the King's Ambition Haki.
+- Ki Manipulation: Capable of using the King's Ambition Haki.

 - Killed Off for Real: Breaking the rule of "nobody dies outside of flashbacks", Ace dies in the climax of the war at Marineford at the hands of Akainu.
 The moment includes the complete destruction of his Vivre Card and a Really Dead Montage, to boot.

 - Leeroy Jenkins: Just like his brother and father, extreme impulsiveness and an utter lack of regard for consequences are defining character traits, and it earned him a serious ass-whooping from Blackbeard and got him killed by Akainu.

 - Like a Son to Me: Ace was the son of Garp's greatest rival but he came to genuinely love the boy as his own surrogate grandson.